Benton Township, Ottawa County, Ohio: Geography

 The village of Rocky Ridge lies in the southeastern part of the township, and the unincorporated community of Graytown lies in the township's southwest.

 Benton Township is also the location of the Ottawa National Wildlife Refuge and Crane Creek State Park.

 Name and history

 Statewide, other Benton Townships are located in Hocking, Monroe, Paulding, and Pike counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Vacancies in the fiscal officer or on the board of trustees are filled by the remaining trustees.